carpentries-incubator/hpc-intro/_episodes/16-parallel.md

-Immediately below these lines, let's distribute the work among the ranks with a calculation, that uses integer division and then distributes the remaining work piece by piece
+Immediately below these lines, let's distribute the work among the ranks as evenly as possible with a calculation, that uses integer division, ` n_samples//size` and then distributes the remaining work piece by piece by checking whether the remainder is greater than the rank using `N % size > rank`
 * collect each rank's results into a `counts` variable on rank 0 using MPI `reduce`.